mcfnord/rml/src/dishonest.md

 statements to the press.
 They didn't understand I couldn't just take a small charge, as it would substantially weaken my custody case.

-To be accused of threatening to murder a judge I had only great feelings toward was particularly insulting and surreal.
-The judge had studied all the documents in my custody case, and ruled unequivocally that the opposing attorney's request was without merit.
-And Lindquist's deputy was going to argue I wanted to communicate a murder threat?
-It was insane.
-I found the judge involved to be brilliant and adorable, fully deserving of his esteemed position as the county's lead justice.

 ## My testimony